bheisler/criterion.rs/book/src/user_guide/command_line_options.md

 * To change the CLI output format, use `cargo bench -- --output-format <name>`.
 Supported output formats are:
  * `criterion` - Use Criterion's normal output format
  * `bencher` - An output format similar to the output produced by the `bencher` crate or nightly `libtest` benchmarks.
 Though this provides less information than the `criterion` format, it may be useful to support external tools that can parse this output.
+* To run benchmarks quicker but with lower statistical guarantees, use `cargo bench -- --quick`

 ## Baselines